TheRealNuclearVolcano/Troll-Bot/README.md

 # Troll-Bot
-A Discord Bot that I'm currently working on.\nBeing developed in Python
+A Discord Bot that I'm currently working on.
+Being developed in Python

 ## Purpose
 Nothing really.
 Just a fun project.